Visa Inc.: Visa Checkout

+Visa Commerce Network

+After Visa's acquisition of TrialPay on February 27, 2015, Visa created the Visa Commerce Network.
+Visa Commerce Network provides businesses the ability to provide rewards, through the use of loyalty programs.

 Trademark and design

 Logo design

 The blue and gold in Visa's logo were chosen to represent the blue sky and gold-colored hills of California, where the Bank of America was founded.

 In 2005, Visa changed its logo, removing the horizontal stripes in favor of a simple white background with the name Visa in blue with an orange flick on the 'V'.
-The orange flick was removed in favor of the logo being a solid blue gradient in 2014.
+The orange flick was removed in favor of the logo being a solid blue gradient in 2014 and solid blue in 2021.
 In 2015, the gold and blue stripes were restored as card branding on Visa Debit and Visa Electron, although not as the company's logotype.

 Card design

-In 1984, most Visa cards around the world began to feature a hologram of a dove on its face, generally under the last four digits of the Visa number.
+In 1983, most Visa cards around the world began to feature a hologram of a dove on its face, generally under the last four digits of the Visa number.
 This was implemented as a security feature – true holograms would appear three-dimensional and the image would change as the card was turned.
 At the same time, the Visa logo, which had previously covered the whole card face, was reduced in size to a strip on the card's right incorporating the hologram.
 This allowed issuing banks to customize the appearance of the card.
 Similar changes were implemented with MasterCard cards.
 Today, cards may be co-branded with various merchants, airlines, etc., and marketed as "reward cards".

 On older Visa cards, holding the face of the card under an ultraviolet light will reveal the dove picture, dubbed the Ultra-Sensitive Dove, as an additional security test.
 (On newer Visa cards, the UV dove is replaced by a small V over the Visa logo.)

 Beginning in 2005, the Visa standard was changed to allow for the hologram to be placed on the back of the card, or to be replaced with a holographic magnetic stripe ("HoloMag").
 The HoloMag card was shown to occasionally cause interference with card readers, so Visa eventually withdrew designs of HoloMag cards and reverted to traditional magnetic strips.